Royal wedding 2018: What we know so far

 The honeymoon

-While the wedding itself will be a public affair, the choice of honeymoon destination is a closely-guarded secret.
+While the wedding itself will be a public affair, the choice of honeymoon destination is a closely guarded secret.

+Meghan and Harry will not depart for their honeymoon immediately after the wedding.
+Instead, they will undertake a public engagement in the week after the ceremony, according to Kensington Palace.

-There's already a long list of locations being suggested as possible destinations, including Botswana (where the pair vacationed early in their relationship) and the Seychelles (where William and Catherine spent their first days as a newly-married couple).
+There's already a long list of locations being suggested as possible destinations, including Botswana (where the pair vacationed early in their relationship) and the Seychelles (where William and Catherine spent their first days as a newly married couple).